In this unit students will identify how to plan and carry out a statistical investigation about a topic of interest.

 - Topic chosen

 - Investigative question(s)

 - Results – tables/graphs and descriptions of the data

 - Conclusion – answer to their investigative question

 - Call to action?

-- In groups, the students will share finished information with the class.
+- Have groups of students share their finished presentations with the class.

 - Evaluation: (Peer and Teacher)

 - Could we make it any clearer?